kelleyej/company-display/README.md

 # Company-Display

-## Enlightning Foray into Svelte, SveltKit, and Tailwind CSS 🙌🏼
+## Enlightning Foray into Svelte, SvelteKit, and Tailwind CSS 🙌🏼